Melissa Thomasson: Research

 Thomasson's research focuses on the economic history of health insurance and health care in the United States.
 She has studied the relationship between American tax policy and health coverage, the development of health insurance in America, and the economic causes and implications of the evolution of childbirth from an event that mostly occurred at home to one that typically occurs in hospitals.
 Her 2004 paper "Early Evidence of an Adverse Selection Death Spiral?" won the 2005 award for the best paper published in the journal Explorations in Economic History in the previous year.

 Thomasson has studied the impact that pandemics and epidemics can have on education, taking as a case the closure of schools during the 1916 New York City polio epidemic.
 During that epidemic, school openings in New York City were delayed by two weeks, and Thomasson and her co-authors demonstrated that the closures had a measurable effect on the children who experienced it, lowering the number of achievements they had when they graduated and also decreasing their probability of graduating at all.
 Thomasson has also shown that once schools did reopen, about 200,000 of the 829,000 students in the city did not return immediately, for fear of contracting the disease.
 During the widespread school closures caused by the COVID-19 pandemic, the NPR outlet WAMU cited Thomasson's research on this topic as a signal that parents might not permit their children to return to school immediately after schools officially reopen.
 An article in Forbes, citing the WAMU report on Thomasson's research, speculated that many parents might experiment with alternative means of education such as homeschooling shortly after policies allow schools to reopen.

-Thomasson has been regularly interviewed in news outlets on topics relating to health care and health coverage in America.
-She has studied the pressures that act on drug prices, and she discussed the economic history of drug prices in an interview for WNYC.
+Thomasson has studied the pressures that act on drug prices, and she discussed the economic history of drug prices in an interview for WNYC.
 She has also been interviewed on the topic of health care in America for NBC, WGBH, and NPR.